 September: Harvesting grains, harvesting and preserving vegetables

-October: Harvesting and preserving, butchering, clearing up for winter, renovation work around the farm
+October- Nov: Harvesting and preserving, butchering, clearing up for winter, renovations around the farm, threshing

-We also expect volunteers to help with the daily housework.
+We expect volunteers to help with cooking and household tasks, and do not consider this "help".
 We do not consider you to be guests, but members of the household.

 We eat all our meals together with volunteers.
 As our goal is to be self-sufficient, we aim for most of our meals to be made from our own produce.
 We have porridge for breakfast, from our own grain, and for our evening meal it will often be a combination of vegetables and meat.
 We eat what the seasons give us, so in the summer there's always alot of salad and fresh veggies, in the autumn there's alot of everything, and in the winter we eat mainly grain, root vegetables and meat.
 We provide three meals a day, but not luxuries like tea, coffee and snacks.
 Unfortunately we cannot cater for special diets, since our diet is not really flexible.
 If you are vegetarian we can discuss it, depending on what time of year you want to come.